Skip Navigation

 Book cover for Augustine of Hippo

-An immersive YA biography and introduction to the bold and deeply influential life of Saint Augustine, whose contributions to the field of philosophy have guided Western thought for nearly two thousand years.
+An immersive YA biography and introduction to the bold and deeply influential life of Saint Augustine, a philosopher from the waning years of the Roman Empire whose work has guided Western thought for nearly two thousand years.

 Book cover for Augustine of Hippo